No-Regret Learning in Bilateral Trade via Global Budget Balance: Best Feasible Distribution of Prices

-In this section, we analyse the regret when performance is measured against the best distribution over prices in hindsight which is budget balance {\em on average}.
-First, we present a negative result that clearly separates this new benchmark from the one which is customarily used in repeated bilateral trade (\ie best fixed price in hindsight).
-We show that no learning algorithm can achieve sublinear regret with respect to the best distribution over prices.
-In particular, in \Cref{thm:alpha_lower}, we prove that it is impossible to achieve sublinear $(1+\varepsilon)$-regret for some small constant $\varepsilon>0$.
-On the positive side, we show that this new benchmark is only a multiplicative factor $2$ better than the best fixed price in hindsight (\Cref{thm:2_upper}).
-This implies that any learning algorithm that exhibits sublinear regret with respect to the best fixed price in hindsight automatically achieves sublinear $2$-regret with respect to the best distribution.
-Finally, we prove that the multiplicative gap of $2$ between the two benchmarks is tight (\Cref{thm:2_lower}).
+In this section, we analyse the regret with respect to the best fixed distribution over prices which satisfies global budget balance {\em on average}.
+First, we present a negative result that clearly separates this new benchmark from the best fixed price in hindsight: in \Cref{thm:alpha_lower}, we prove that it is impossible to achieve sublinear $(1+\varepsilon)$-regret with respect to the best feasible distribution, even in the full feedback setting.
+On the positive side, we show that the two benchmarks are only a multiplicative factor $2$ apart (\Cref{thm:2_upper}).
+This implies that any learning algorithm that exhibits sublinear regret with respect to the best fixed price in hindsight automatically achieves sublinear $2$-regret with respect to the best feasible distribution.
+Finally, we complement this positive result by proving that this multiplicative gap of $2$ is tight (\Cref{thm:2_lower}).